IIIF/api/source/api/presentation/3.0/index.md

 ###  1.2.
 Motivating Use Cases

-There are many different types of digitized or digital compound objects, from ancient scrolls to modern newspapers, from operas to pop music, and from the earliest black and white film to to computer generated animations.
-Many of them bear text, sometimes difficult to read either due to the decay of the physical object or lack of understanding of the script or language.
+There are many different types of digitized or digital compound objects; ancient scrolls, paintings, letters, books, newspapers, films, operas, albums, field recordings and computer generated animations.
+Many of them bear the written or spoken word, sometimes difficult to read or hear either due to the decay of the physical object or lack of understanding of the script or language.
 These use cases are described in a separate [document][prezi-use-case-doc].

 Collectively the use cases require a model in which one can characterize the object (via the _Manifest_ resource), the order(s) in which individual views are presented (the _Sequence_ resource), and the individual views themselves (_Canvas_ resources).
 Each view may have images, audio, video and other content resources associated with it (_Content_ resources) to allow the view to be rendered to the user appropriately.
 An object may also have sections; for example, a book may have chapters of several pages, or a play might be divided into acts and scenes (_Range_ resources) and there may be groups of objects (_Collection_ resources).
 These resource types, along with their properties, make up the IIIF Presentation API.